SuSonicTH/CodingAssignment/readme.md

 ## Acceptance Criteria
 * the tool accepts 2 file names (input and output)
 * output is a csv file with following fields
-  * MONTH - the month of the booking in format yyyy/mm
+  * MONTH - the month of the booking in format yyyy-mm
   * ACCOUNT_ID - an ACCOUNT_ID from the input file
   * SUM_OF_AMOUNT - the sum of all input amounts for a ACCOUNT_ID per MONTH
 * empty lines in the input file are ignored